Grace and Gigabytes:

 Being Church in a Tech-Shaped Culture

-Arriving in December 2020 from Fortress Press
+Now available from Fortress Press

 Revolutions in technology disrupt culture.
 They specifically disrupt processes of cultural “meaning-making” related to faith and spirituality.